Sylph

 Features

-- Translucent form borne on the wind
+- Moves with the wind

-- Love of music and poetry
+- Lover of music and poetry

 Stories